 a.
 P.L.
 115-123: Bi-Partisan Budget Act of 2018, Supplemental:

 Puerto Rico Department of Natural and Environmental Resources

 P.O.
 Box 9066600

-Study is brokered to the Great Lakes and Ohio River Division (LRD).
-The Chicago District Project Delivery Team (PDT) held the Alternatives Milestone Meeting (AMM) on 18 Dec-2018.
-The next major milestone is the Tentatively Selected Plan scheduled for 24 Sep-2019.
-The Chief of Engineers’ report is scheduled for 23 Sep-2021.
+The study was brokered to the Great Lakes and Ohio River Division (LRD).
+The Chicago District Project Delivery Team (PDT) held the Alternatives Milestone Meeting (AMM) on 18 Dec 2018.
+The next major milestone is the Tentatively Selected Plan scheduled for 24 Sep 2019.
+The Chief of Engineers’ report is scheduled for 23 Sep 2021.
 The study will look into structural measures such as levees/floodwalls, bridge modifications, channel bank restorations, diversion of the existing channel, grade control, and vegetation removal.